Liam-Booth-Data/spaceship_problem/README.md

 From this plot we can now see that there is a definite pattern however the classes (yellow & purple), are mixed together with no clear linear seperability at all.
 The next stage is now to decide which model to use and carry out training and testing.

+### Why PCA for Dimensionality Reduction?

+PCA reduces the dimensionality of the dataset while retaining the most important variance.
+This method is particularly useful when dealing with high-dimensional data as it helps in visualizing the data and reduces the computational burden.
+PCA was chosen for this project to simplify the dataset and improve model performance.

 ## Training and testing a model

 In this section, we walk through the steps of training a ML model to solve the classification problem, with the cleaned and standardized features.
 The classification problem is to accuractely predict which passengers will be transported to an alternate dimension, therefore the goal is to minimize the error function (the loss).